 Get the latest news from the ASSP Emerging Professionals in OSH member community, including meeting updates, future engagements and education, requests for volunteers, and calls for action or advocacy.

 With the number of positive cases of COVID-19 continuing to rise, what steps should you take if one of your workers has the virus, and when should they be allowed to return to work?
 The CDC offers guidance on prudent timelines for different scenarios.

 A new video provides comprehensive guidance on OSHA fit testing procedures featured in Appendix A of 1910.134 to help ensure a proper fit.

 When a crisis occurs, effective communication can help ensure your audience is safe and informed.
 These seven points can help you craft an effective risk or crisis communication strategy.

 Occupational safety and health professionals and their organizations are facing unprecedented challenges due to the COVID-19 pandemic.
 In this edition of Safety News You Need, we’re sharing some resources on risk assessment and risk management.

-While noise may not seem as dangerous as other hazards present on construction and demolition sites, it can have a tremendous impact on worker safety and health.
-Here are a few things to remember to protect workers' hearing.
+While noise may not seem as dangerous as other hazards on construction and demolition sites, it can have a real impact on worker safety and health.
+Here’s how.